16 Best Manual Testing Tools for QA Teams

 BrowserStack is a cloud platform that lets testers run manual tests on real devices and browsers without needing physical hardware.
 It’s often used to check how applications behave across different operating systems, screen sizes, and browser versions.

 Teams can document test results with screenshots and recordings, and integrations with bug trackers make it easier to report issues.
-While BrowserStack also supports automation, its manual testing capabilities are helpful for verifying UI consistency and catching layout bugs in diverse environments.
+While BrowserStack also supports automation, its manual testing capabilities help verify UI consistency and catch layout bugs in diverse environments.

 Key features: